sergei-mironov/aicli/README.md

-A (yet another) GNU Readline-based application for interaction with chat-oriented AI models.
+A (yet another) GNU Readline-based application for interacting with chat-oriented AI models.

 Features
 --------

-This application is designed with compact code size in mind.
-As a Unix-style application, it can be used both as an interactive terminal with command completion or as a shebang batch processor.
+This application is designed with a focus on minimizing code size.
+As a Unix-style program, it can be used both as an interactive terminal with command completion or as a shebang script runner.

 Supported model providers: